miggtorr/VGCDreamEngine/README.md

 **IMPORTANT**: When you update a Round in any way, ALWAYS make sure to click **Save Playoffs** at the bottom or it won't save.
 This is especially important when adding Notes.

+## Team Builder

+Rotom Draft features a powerful Team Builder that lets you quickly assemble permutations of the Pokémon on a particular Roster, optimizing for each new opponent.

+### Select a League and Roster

+Selecting a League is optional, but recommended if you have more than one League saved to Rotom Draft.
+This filters the list of Rosters below.

+Select a Roster from the dropdown or click **Load Current** to load in whichever Roster is selected in the Rosters Drawer.

+### Creating a New Team

+1) Click **New Team** and give the new Team a name.
+2) Optionally adjust the Team Size if you want to add more than the standard six Pokémon.

+NOTE: It is common to make "Full Roster" teams of all ten Pokémon in an opposing Roster to allow for easy calc'ing in the Battle Calculator.

+3) Simply Click and Drag the desired Pokémon from the Roster Pokémon ribbon to the appropriate Team slot!

+### Managing Existing Teams

+There are several buttons that let you manage existing teams easily:

+- Rename
+- Delete
+- Duplicate
+- Import Paste
+- Export Paste

+The **Import Paste** button lets you import a team using a PokePast.es URL or the Showdown notation copied right from Showdown.

+The **Export Paste** bitton lets you copy the current team's data to your clipboard using Showdown notation.

+You can re-arrange Pokémon on a Team by Drag-and-Dropping them from one slot to another

+You can overwrite a Pokémon on a Team by dragging a new Pokémon from the Roster Ribbon onto the slot in question.

+You can clear a slot by right-clicking and selecting **Clear Slot**.

+### Editing Pokémon on a Team

+Selecting a slot with a Pokémon in it will open the Team Slot Detail window.
+This lets you view and edit everything about a Pokémon.

+All stat calculations are based on Level 50 Pokémon.

+Abilities and Movesets are derived from a Pokémon's available Moves & Abilties.

+**NOTE**: It is **HIGHLY** recommended to have the Team Builder open in conjucntion with the Moves tab of the Pokémon Analysis Pane (detailed below).
+This lets you see a Pokémon's learnet in detail with advanced filters and metrics.

+When populated, each Move has an Info button that lets you see the move's effects in detail.

+Team data autosaves when edited.

+**NOTE**: Rotom Draft's Battle Calculator is extremely powerful and integrates seamlessly with the Team Builder.
+You may prefer to simply populate a Team in the Team Builder and edit the Pokémon in the Battle Calculator instead.
+This is a common workflow.
+See the Battle Calculator explanation below for details.